UAE Issues Official Guide to Mutual Agreement Procedure (MAP)

 • Correspondence with foreign tax authorities, among others.

 The UAE CA confirms admissibility within an estimated period of two months, after which it may attempt to resolve the case unilaterally.
-If this is not possible, it initiates bilateral negotiations with the competent authority of the other country.
-The taxpayer does not participate directly in the negotiations, although it may be invited to present technical arguments.
+Otherwise, it initiates bilateral negotiations with the competent authority of the other country.
+Taxpayers do not directly participate in negotiations, but they may present technical arguments if invited.

-The guide establishes that, under reasonable conditions of cooperation, the UAE CA undertakes to resolve MAP cases within an estimated period of 24 months after their acceptance.
-Once an agreement has been reached, the taxpayer has 30 days to accept or reject it.
-Acceptance entails waiving any legal action at the national level, and the FTA will proceed with the recognition and enforcement of the adjustment, including any refunds.
+The guide establishes that, under reasonable conditions of cooperation, the UAE CA commits to resolving MAP cases within an estimated period of 24 months after acceptance.
+After agreeing, taxpayers have 30 days to accept or reject it.
+Acceptance means giving up any legal action locally, and the FTA will recognize and adjust, including any refunds.

-If no agreement is reached, the process is closed and the taxpayer must resort to domestic legal channels to defend their tax position.
+If no agreements are reached, the process will end, and taxpayers will have to use internal legal options to defend their tax position.

-The filing of a claim with the MAP does not preclude the initiation of internal legal actions (such as before the Tax Dispute Resolution Committee or courts), provided that such actions are temporarily suspended while the MAP is pending.
-If a domestic court decision already exists, the UAE CPM is legally bound to respect it.
+Filing a claim before the MAP does not prevent initiating local legal actions (such as before the Tax Dispute Resolution Committee or courts) if those actions are temporarily suspended while the MAP is being processed.
+If there is already a local court decision, the UAE CA is legally bound to respect it.

-The UAE has more than 100 active double taxation treaties, many of which have been updated through the Multilateral Instrument (MLI), strengthening its mutual agreement procedure.
-The adoption of this guide coincides with the full implementation of the Corporate Tax (CT) and Transfer Pricing (TP) regimes, which have been integrated since 2023.
-This has led to an upward trend in international tax litigation related to price adjustments between related companies.
+The UAE has over 100 active double taxation treaties, many of which have been updated through the Multilateral Instrument (MLI), strengthening its mutual agreement procedure.
+Adopting this guide coincides with the full implementation of Corporate Tax (CT) and the Transfer Pricing (TP) regime, which have been integrated since 2023, leading to an upward trend in international tax disputes related to price adjustments among related companies.

 Conclusion

-The MAP guide represents a decisive step toward strengthening legal certainty for taxpayers in the United Arab Emirates and aligns the country with international best practices under the OECD.
-It provides a clear framework with defined deadlines and specific roles for each actor, enabling companies to anticipate strategies in cross-border tax disputes.
-In an increasingly sophisticated regulatory environment, mastering the emerging MAP is a competitive advantage for multinationals operating from or to the UAE.
+The MAP guide represents a decisive step toward strengthening legal certainty for taxpayers in the United Arab Emirates and aligns the country with the OECD international best practices.
+It provides a clear framework with defined timelines and specific roles for each actor, allowing companies to anticipate strategies in cross-border tax disputes.
+In an increasingly sophisticated regulatory environment, understanding the emerging MAP is a competitive advantage for multinationals operating from or to the UAE.

 Contact Us